ArianAmani/ArianAmani/README.md

 ### Hi there, I'm [Arian Amani](https://ArianAmani.github.io)👋

-:speech_balloon: I'm a Computer Science student at the Amirkabir University of Technology, studying, working on, and researching deep learning applications in Life Sciences such as Single-Cell Genomics and Drug Discovery with a focus on Generative Models as a remote research intern at the Wellcome Sanger Institute.
+:speech_balloon: I'm a Computer Science student at the Sapienza University of Rome, studying, working on, and researching deep learning applications in Life Sciences such as Single-Cell Genomics and Drug Discovery with a focus on Generative Models as a remote research intern at the Wellcome Sanger Institute.
 I'm also quite interested in Adversarial Examples and trying to make more robust and generalized deep learning models as well.

 ## :mailbox: Contact me
 <p align="left">